eclipse-che/che-docs/src/main/_docs/setup/setup-multi-user.md

 `${EXTERNAL_IP}` should be a public IP accessible for all users who will reach a running instance of Che server.
 You may drop `CHE_HOST` and `CHE_KEYCLOAK_AUTH-SERVER-URL` envs if you are running Che locally and will access it from within the same network.
 In this case, there are some auto detection and defaults (like `eth0` and `docker0` IPs).

+If the abovementioned environment variables are not provided, Che CLI will attempt to auto-detect your server IP.
+However, it is possible that such auto-detection may produce erroneous results, especially in case of a complex network setup.

 # What's Under the Hood

 With `CHE_MULTIUSER=true` Che CLI is instructed to generate a special composefile that will be executed to produce config and run: